ichninak/Aphid_Chemosensory_Gene_Annotation_Pipeline/README.md

-# Aphids_Annotation_OR_GR
+# Annotation of chemosensory genes families of Aphids.
-Workflow: a pipeline adapted from Ants annotation.
+Workflow: a pipeline adapted from Ants annotation with nextflow.

 in progress not done